Seven of Pentacles

 The Seven of Pentacles represents diligence and hard work that will pay off in the future.

-Future success has to take root before it can grow, but looking on the surface it initially appears that nothing is happening, and you may be quick to judge it as a failure.
-Yet down below, the embryo of future success will be taking shape.
+Future success must take root before it can grow.
+Looking at the surface, it initially appears that nothing is happening, and you rush to judge it a failure.
+Yet down below, the embryo of future success takes shape.

 Isis and Osiris